N$\text{A}^\text{2}$Q: Neural Attention Additive Model for Interpretable Multi-Agent Q-Learning: Conclusion

 \section{Conclusion}

 In this paper, we present N$\text{A}^\text{2}$Q in the scope of value decomposition, which combines the inherent interpretability of GAMs, opening the door for other advances in the interpretability perspective of MARL.
-N$\text{A}^\text{2}$Q allows end-to-end training in a centralized fashion and models higher-order interactions to deduce precise credit for executing decentralized policies.
+N$\text{A}^\text{2}$Q allows for end-to-end training in a centralized fashion and models higher-order interactions to deduce precise credit for executing decentralized policies.
+Moreover, we provide local semantic masks as evidence for decision-making.
 The empirical results show that N$\text{A}^\text{2}$Q enjoys its interpretability and scalability while maintaining competitive performance.
+We believe that our work proves a solid basis for further research and could catalyze the community's effort toward understanding cooperative tasks.
 A promising direction for future work is improving the performance of N$\text{A}^\text{2}$Q by considering higher-order coalitions of agents.
 However, they might worsen the intelligibility of the learned N$\text{A}^\text{2}$Q with higher-order agent interactions, especially as the number of agents increases.
 It would be interesting to explore an efficient representation for interpreting a large-scale agent system, such as clustering similar terms in the N$\text{A}^\text{2}$Q framework.